352.Infanterie-Division

 Allied Intelligence determined that major commands should be notified of the unaccounted German strength in the area.
 Unfortunately, notification takes more than 48 hours to be delivered to the pertinent commands.
 By the time General Bradley, commander of the U.S. First Army, receives this intelligence, he and his command have already put out to sea - just four hours before the naval bombardment is to begin.
 The troops under Bradley's command that are storming the beach code named Omaha, the U.S. 1st and 29th Infantry Division, will not know until it's too late that the beach has been fortified and reinforced by the veteran German 352nd Infantry Division.

-Once the D-Day invasion began on 6 June 1944, and the 352nd realized it was facing the brunt of the Invasion, it immediately absorbed all troops within is sector, to include Luftwaffe Flak troops and RAD (Labor Service) personnel.
-Once it became clear that the main Allied invasion force was coming ashore at Normandy, all available units were rushed to the front.
+Once the D-Day invasion began on 6 June 1944, the 352nd quickly realized it was facing the brunt of the Invasion.
+352nd's command immediately absorbed all troops within its sector, to include Luftwaffe Flak troops and RAD (Labor Service) personnel.
+Once it became clear to LXXXIV Armeekorps that the main Allied invasion force was coming ashore at Normandy, all available units were rushed to the front.
 Hardened bunkers (Winderstandsnest) on or near the beach opened fire and continued to fire until they depleted their ammunition or all the men inside were dead.
 Artillery Regiment 352 and 1275 had pre-sighted every inch of the landing areas on the beach and rained shells down upon the landing Allied forces.
 They, too, continued to fire until they had run out of ammo or were in danger from being encircled.

 The following excerpts are from U.S. soldiers fighting the 352nd in Normandy: